top of page

 Summary

-Some may say that a pure democracy vote to exile an entire group of people would be harsh corrective action, however, not addressing the issue of violating the terms of citizenship would be an even greater problem for the country.
+Some may say that to exile an entire ethnic group of people would be harsh corrective action, but not addressing the issue of violating the terms of citizenship would be an even greater problem for the country.

-On an international level, the United Nations needs to consider if dual (or multi) citizenships should continue since having allegiance to another country causes similar problems as mentioned above.
+On a broader scale at the international level, the United Nations should evaluate if dual (or multi) citizenships should continue since having allegiance towards another country may cause similar problems as mentioned above.

-In America's situation, allowing allegiance to another country has caused: (1) the Hispanic population to support moving jobs to Mexico at the detriment of America's welfare, (2) the Jewish population's support of using America's military to attack Iraq, Iran, and others for the benefit of Israel at the cost of American lives, and (3) at a lower level of importance, allowing immigrants to become citizens even though their only interest is to benefit themselves financially before returning to their native countries (e.g., their intent of becoming citizens is only to stay longer than a work visa permits).
+In America's situation, allowing allegiance to another country has caused: (1) the Hispanic population to support moving jobs to Mexico at the detriment of America's welfare, (2) the Jewish population's support of using America's military to attack Iraq, Iran, and others for the benefit of Israel that unnecessarily endangered American lives, and (3) at a lower level of importance, allowing foreign immigrants to become citizens even though their only interest is to benefit themselves financially (e.g., became a citizen only to stay longer than a work visa permits in order to make more money before returning to their native countries where their true allegiance lies).

-Allowing "fake citizens" to continue would be problematic for nations since such people won't behave as true citizens for their country.
-The international community can solve this problem by denying dual or multi-citizenships worldwide, and require people to choose with the penalty of being permanently denied citizenship in countries that they renounced as their citizenship.
+Allowing "fake" citizens to continue is problematic for any nation since such people don't behave normally as a true citizen would for the country.
+The international community can solve some of these problems by denying dual or multi-citizenships and require people to choose with the penalty of being permanently denied citizenship in the other country that they denounced (to prevent manipulation of visas/citizenships).

 bottom of page